maszklarz/neighborhood_map/README.md

 3. QueryBox (`src/QueryBox.js`)
 4. PlacesList (`src/PlacesList.js`)

+### Leaflet
+This project uses Leaflet as its mapping system.
+It is an open source library.
+To make the Leaflet available the "leaflet" has been added to dependencies in package.json, so the npm install may gather the required code.
+There was no need to include the leaflet.js in index.html, which is the way suggested in [Leaflet guide](https://leafletjs.com/examples/quick-start/).
+Regular import in Map.js has been used instead.
+The leaflet.css was still required in the html.

 ### API Modules
 The external data is gathered asynchronically with Fetch.
 There are separate modules to handle various APIs:
 - `src/FoursquareAPI.js` - the only one used so far in the app